Free tier — sign up in the console to get your API key (no credit card).

-Validate and parse e-invoices — XRechnung, ZUGFeRD/Factur-X and EN 16931 UBL/CII — through two endpoints.
+Validate, parse, generate and convert e-invoices — XRechnung, ZUGFeRD/Factur-X and EN 16931 UBL/CII.
 Files are processed in memory and never stored.
 Also available as a self-hosted container, so invoice data never leaves your infrastructure.

 export BILLHORSE_API_KEY="bh_live_…"